adisa404/dragon-stack-react-node-postgres/README.md

 # fetch next generation

-- using the existing method fetchGeneration() and calling i fetchNextGeneration() recursivley
+- using the existing method fetchGeneration() and calling fetchNextGeneration() recursivley
+- next generation is calculated differentley in the backend so we caluclate the delay with the help of the expiration